Lewington-pitsos/wiki_game/README.md

 ### Notes

-`/Scrape.rb` along with `/rubyscripts/metaScraper.rb` act as a kind of veru janky config file.
+`/Scrape.rb` along with `/rubyscripts/metaScraper.rb` act as a kind of very janky config file.

 As per `/Scrape.rb` I have been using a firefox broswer in headless mode.
 If you're a chrome guy/gal feel free to change that.

 Data is stored in the `/database` folder.
 By default everything is saved to `database/test.yaml`.
 But this can be changed through `/rubyscripts/shared/fileHelper.rb`.

-`/rubyscripts/archivist.rb` is very, very slow.
-If you have any idea how I could run analysis on this kind of data faster (without being some sort of SQL genius) please let me know.

 ## Approach